 Thoughts, creative thinking, and the power of imagination are fascinating unless you are under your covers and trying to get a good night's sleep.
 Imagine you have a significant day tomorrow.
 You go to your bed prepared, but you cannot sleep, no matter how hard you try.
 Thoughts are juggling through your mind, and you are stressing about having a lousy, unproductive day.
-Don't worry; this is very common and happens to most of us. : Different studies revealed that between 10% to 30% of adults have insomnia at any given point in time and up to 50% -60% have insomnia in a given year.
+Don't worry; this is very common and happens to most of us.
+Different studies revealed that between 10% to 30% of adults have insomnia at any given point in time, and up to 50% to 60% have insomnia in a given year.

 There could be several reasons behind this - everyday stress, hectic schedules, excessive usage of gadgets, lifestyle choices, etc. All these factors contribute to a damaged sleep cycle.
 Having said that, irregular or lack of sleep can lead to the risk of heart disease or chronic illness.
-It may also lead to impairments in the eyes, short term and long term deprivation in memory, decision making, attention or reaction time.
+It may also lead to impairments in the eyes, short-term and long-term deprivation in memory, decision making, attention or reaction time.
 On the other hand, a good sleep gives you clarity of thoughts, increases your productivity and attention span.

 Meditation at your rescue!

 A study published a few years ago in JAMA Internal Medicine included 49 middle-aged and older adults with sleep problems.
-Half completed a mindfulness-based awareness program that taught them meditation and other practices designed to help them focus on their "current experiences, thoughts, and emotions."
+Half completed a mindfulness-based awareness program that taught them deep sleep meditation and other practices designed to help them focus on their "current experiences, thoughts, and emotions".
 The other half completed a sleep education course to learn how to improve their sleep habits.
 Both groups met 6 times a week for 2 hours.
 As a result, at the end of the six sessions, people in the mindfulness group had less Insomnia, malaise, and depression than people in the sleep education group.

-Choosing the right technique
+Choosing the right meditation technique

-1. Yoga Nidra or Body Scan
+1. Yoga Nidra for Sleep

+Yoga Nidra meditation is one of the effective sleep meditation techniques for those looking on how to improve sleep quality and reduce stress.
 In this meditation technique, you will be asked to lie down, focus on each part of your body, suggesting it to relax.
 This will release any soreness in the muscles, helping you relax and taking you towards a good night's sleep.

 2. Visualisation Meditation